 Some districts, such as the Bellevue Public Schools and Westside Community Schools, said they don’t have a policy when it comes to sunscreen.

-The proposed State Board of Education guidance says children should be allowed to possess and use FDA-approved, over-the-counter sunscreen without a doctor's note, and they wouldn't need to store the sunscreen in a specific location, such as the nurse's office.
+The guidance from the commissioner says children should be allowed to possess and use FDA-approved, over-the-counter sunscreen without a doctor’s note, and they wouldn’t need to store the sunscreen in a specific location, such as the nurse’s office.

 The guidance also says parents or guardians could refuse to have their child use sunscreen.

-If approved, districts won't have to follow the board's guidance.
+Districts won’t have to follow the guidance.
 It will be up to the districts, said David Jespersen, a spokesman for the Nebraska Department of Education.

 A state senator raised the issue with the Education Department, Jespersen said.

 Sen. Carol Blood of Bellevue introduced a bill in the Nebraska Legislature in 2018 that would allow children attending schools, recreational programs, summer camps and day care programs to use sunscreen.

 Blood ultimately pulled that bill and worked with the Department of Education to clarify the matter without legislation.

 Blood said in an interview that she found that different school districts and day care centers have different sunscreen policies or no policies addressing the issue.